ckeditor/ckeditor5-dev/packages/ckeditor5-dev-tests/README.md

 * `browsers` - Browsers which will be used to run the tests.
 Also available as an alias: `-b`.
 * `reporter` - Mocha reporter – either `mocha` (default) or `dots` (less verbose one).

-#### BrowserStack

-You can use BrowserStack to execute the tests on different browsers.
-At this moment we have defined 2 browsers:

-1. Edge 16 - Windows 10 (`BrowserStack_Edge`)
-1. Safari 11 - OS X High Sierra (`BrowserStack_Safari`)

-In order to run BrowserStack, you need to specify the environment variables: `BROWSER_STACK_USERNAME` and `BROWSER_STACK_ACCESS_KEY`.
-By default, the tests will be executed on Chrome that is installed on your machine.
-You can use an option `--browsers` to specify the browsers.

 #### Examples

 Test the `ckeditor5-enter` and `ckeditor5-paragraph` packages and generate code coverage report: